20 Things to do in Hamburg, Germany (+ map): Best places to visit

 Continuing on, the ferry will take you to the Blankenese district, known for its stepped neighbourhood with narrow streets and beautiful villas.

 Helgoland are islands in the North Sea, which are not located directly in Hamburg, but they are perfect for a day trip.
-You can visit Helgoland on a cruise from which you can see the red sandstone cliffs lining Helgoland.
+You can visit the islets on a cruise from which you can see the red sandstone cliffs lining Helgoland.
 You will then have a few hours to explore the harbour with its iconic colourful houses.

 TOP 10 must-see places in Hamburg